MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

                 * *PrepareStateLib.qs*

 when you open the file */src/TeleportOperation/PrepareState/PrepareStateLib.qs*, the Q# compiler:
-1. Checks */src/TeleportOperation/PrepareState/* for a qsharp.json file.
+1. Checks */src/TeleportOperation/PrepareState/* for qsharp.json.
 1. Checks */src/TeleportOperation* for qsharp.json.
 1. Checks */src* for qsharp.json.
 1. Checks */* for qsharp.json.